-The main goal of the workshop is to bring awareness and build community across PRPH2-related retinal disease and accelerate related research on biological and therapeutic approaches.
-We hope this workshop will:
+The main goal of the workshop was to bring awareness and build community across PRPH2-related retinal disease and accelerate related research on biological and therapeutic approaches.
+The workshop:

-- Raise awareness of PRPH2 mutations and build community.
+- Raised awareness of PRPH2 mutations and built community.

-- Facilitate knowledge sharing, illuminate the current landscape, and identify key gaps and next steps.
+- Facilitated knowledge sharing, illuminated the current landscape, and identified key gaps and next steps.

-- Serve as a launching point for a high-impact research funding initiative.
+- Served as a launching point for a high-impact research funding initiative.

 What to Expect

-This Workshop is designed to bring together affected individuals and their families, in addition to leading experts from academia and industry, in order to discuss openly, and in detail, what is known about PRPH2 disease pathology, disease models, clinical characteristics, and therapeutic approaches.
-The agenda will also include a roundtable on emerging therapies with representatives from industry.
+This Workshop was designed to bring together affected individuals and their families, in addition to leading experts from academia and industry, in order to discuss openly, and in detail, what is known about PRPH2 disease pathology, disease models, clinical characteristics, and therapeutic approaches.
+The agenda included a roundtable on emerging therapies with representatives from industry.

-Importantly, we will also hear from affected individuals and their families in order to ensure their perspectives for care, treatment and therapies inform both research and clinical studies.
-While this workshop will focus on PRPH2-associated retinal disease, the topics discussed will also have applicability to other autosomal dominantly inherited retinal degenerations.
+Importantly, we heard from affected individuals and their families in order to ensure their perspectives for care, treatment and therapies inform both research and clinical studies.
+While this workshop focused on PRPH2-associated retinal disease, the topics discussed also had applicability to other autosomal dominantly inherited retinal degenerations.

-The workshop will be held in-person on March 29-31, 2023, at the Hilton La Jolla Torrey Pines in San Diego, CA.
+The workshop was held on March 29-31, 2023, at the Hilton La Jolla Torrey Pines in San Diego, CA.

-- Sessions will feature presentations from scientific leaders, as well as round-table discussions and opportunities for networking among affected individuals and their families, researchers, and physicians.
+- Sessions featured presentations from scientific leaders, as well as round-table discussions and opportunities for networking among affected individuals and their families, researchers, and physicians.

-- Claire Gelfman, PhD, Chief Scientific Officer, Foundation Fighting Blindness, Radha Ayyagari, PhD, University of California, San Diego (UCSD), Shiley Eye Institute, and Shyamanga Borooah, MD, PhD, Shiley Eye Institute, UCSD, will serve as workshop co-chairs.
+- Claire Gelfman, PhD, Chief Scientific Officer, Foundation Fighting Blindness, Radha Ayyagari, PhD, University of California, San Diego (UCSD), Shiley Eye Institute, and Shyamanga Borooah, MD, PhD, Shiley Eye Institute, UCSD, served as workshop co-chairs.

-- The workshop is co-led by the Foundation Fighting Blindness, the Nixon Visions Foundation, and the Shiley Eye Institute at UCSD.
+- The workshop was co-led by the Foundation Fighting Blindness, the Nixon Visions Foundation, and the Shiley Eye Institute at UCSD.

-- We anticipate attendance and participation of affected individuals and family members of those harboring a PRPH2 mutation, in addition to researchers, physicians, and companies.
+- Attendance and participation consisted of affected individuals and family members of those harboring a PRPH2 mutation, in addition to researchers, physicians, and companies.